virtualmin/virtualmin-gpl/README.md

 Virtualmin has active forums at https://forum.virtualmin.com

-For commercial support, Virtualmin Professional subscriptions are available starting at $6/month, and include unlimited support tickets in our issue tracker.
-Hands-on support, custom development, etc. is also available at hourly or project rates.
+For commercial support, Virtualmin Professional subscriptions are available starting at $7.50/month, and include unlimited support tickets in our issue tracker.
+Hands-on support, custom development, etc. may also available at hourly or project rates, depending on developer availability.

 ### Reporting Bugs

-Bugs can be reported here at github in the issue tracker or at the ticket tracker on Virtualmin.com.
+Bugs can be reported here at github in the issue tracker.
+Please email security-related bug reports to security@webmin.com.

 ### Extending Virtualmin